eclipse-theia/theia/doc/Plugin-API.md

 ### Complex objects and RPC

-When [encoding and decoding RPC messages](#encoding-and-decoding-rpc-messages) pure DTO objects can always safely be transmitted.
+When [encoding and decoding RPC messages](#encoding-and-decoding-rpc-messages) pure DTO objects that only carry properties can always be transmitted safely.
-For custom classes, we can also adapt the encoding and decoding through extensions.
 However, due to the necessary serialization process, functions and references to other objects can never be transmitted safely.

 If functions of objects need to be invoked on the opposite side of their creation, the object needs to be cached on the creation side.
 The other side receives a handle (usually an id) that can be used to invoke the functionality on the creation side.
 As all cached objects are kept in memory, they should be disposed of when they are no longer needed.

-For instance, in [LanguagesExtImpl](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/languages.ts)#registerCodeActionsProvider a new code action provider is created and cached on the `Ext` side and then registered on the `Main` side via its handle.
+For instance, in [LanguagesExtImpl#registerCodeActionsProvider](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/languages.ts) a new code action provider is created and cached on the `Ext` side and then registered on the `Main` side via its handle.
-When the code action provider’s methods are later invoked on the `Main` side (e.g. in [LanguagesMainImpl](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/main/browser/languages-main.ts)#provideCodeActions), it calls the `Ext` side with this handle.
+When the code action provider’s methods are later invoked on the `Main` side (e.g. in [LanguagesMainImpl#provideCodeActions](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/main/browser/languages-main.ts)), it calls the `Ext` side with this handle.
-The `Ext` side then gets the cached object, executes appropriate functions and returns the results back to the `Main` side (e.g. in [LanguagesExtImpl](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/languages.ts)#$provideCodeActions).
+The `Ext` side then gets the cached object, executes appropriate functions and returns the results back to the `Main` side (e.g. in [LanguagesExtImpl#$provideCodeActions](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/languages.ts)).
 Another example to browse are the [TaskExtImpl](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/tasks/tasks.ts) and [TaskMainImpl](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/main/browser/tasks-main.ts) classes.

-As we can see from the language and the task example, in Theia we have a complete API protocol that we need provide for plugins that may not be serializable by default.
-In such cases, it has also proven useful to explicitly define a layer of DTO types that are then converted to their API counterpart on the other side.
-For Theia, these are defined in [plugin-ext/src/common/plugin-api-rpc.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/common/plugin-api-rpc.ts).
+To [ensure correct type conversion](#encoding-and-decoding-rpc-messages) between the Theia backend and the plugin host we define an API protocol based on types and DTOs that can be transmitted safely.
-Utility functions to convert between DTO and API types on the `Ext` side are usually added to [plugin-ext/src/plugin/type-converters.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/type-converters.ts).
+The plugin API and it's types are defined in [plugin-ext/src/common/plugin-api-rpc.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/common/plugin-api-rpc.ts) with some additional conversion on the `Ext` side being defined in [plugin-ext/src/plugin/type-converters.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/type-converters.ts).
 Thus, this is also a good starting point to look for conversion utilities for existing types.

 ### Adding new types